skirsch/Czech/README.md

    * The world should start listening to the advice from people who were censored and stop listening to those who never questioned the safety of the COVID vaccine.
 The latter people are extremely dangerous.
    * What allowed this to happen is the "stay in your lane" mentality of the medical community.
 If I asked most people to look my work, they'd refuse because it isn't in their strike zone and they'd feel unqualified to evaluate it.
 But the people who where it is in their strike zone will find a way to dismiss it because it doesn't fit with their belief system that has been drummed into them from the start of med school that vaccines are the safest of all interventions and the CDC and FDA would let us know if there were any safety signals at all.
 As a result, any evidence showing harms will be dismissed.
    * Anecdotes were the most immediate and powerful tip off.
 Never before in my life have I known so many people who were injured or killed by a vaccine.
+   * Once this work is validated by others, any "scientists" who try to attack this analysis without showing a clear flaw, should earn the disrespect of their peers.
    * It would be really nice if someone (or some government) stepped up and provided funding for VSRF so we can continue our work to tell the truth and expose the fraud.